 Our lawyers provide effective guidance for compliance with U.S. economic sanctions administered by the Treasury Department’s Office of Foreign Assets Control (OFAC), including trade embargoes, asset freezes, export/import restrictions and designations of denied parties for trade purposes.
-Our international trade compliance team closely tracks the evolving restrictions in this area to ensure our clients’ ability to conduct business within the full scope of permissible activity.
+Our team closely tracks the evolving restrictions in this area to ensure our clients’ ability to conduct business within the full scope of permissible activity.

 U.S. Customs and Import Controls

 We represent clients on U.S. import compliance matters, including tariffs, duty drawbacks, country of origin determinations under the U.S.-Mexico-Canada Agreement (USMCA) and other trade treaties, ruling requests, classifications, valuations, protest and prior disclosures to U.S. Customs and Border Protection (CBP) and representation in administrative hearings regarding CBP seizure of goods.

 Committee on Foreign Investment in the United States (CFIUS)

 Locke Lord helps clients navigate the issues presented by CFIUS, which has the authority to review all foreign investments in U.S. businesses that may affect national security, broadly interpreted.
 It is important to address potential CFIUS issues thoughtfully, since a proposed transaction may be blocked or significantly restructured as a result of CFIUS review.

 Our compliance services are turnkey in nature, addressing critical steps in the compliance cycle.
 This includes: